smsiscum/smsiscum.github.io/_posts/2020-12-15-Interaktiv.md

   - Massachusetts Institute of Technology
 ---

-Please read the article on my research stay at the MIT in the e-reader version of the magazine [Interaktiv 2-2020](https://interaktiv.ipa.fraunhofer.de/2-2020/0652070001607417926) on page 30-33.
+Please read the article about my research stay at the MIT in the online version of the magazine [Interaktiv 2-2020](https://interaktiv.ipa.fraunhofer.de/digitale-transformation/transatlantische-kooperation-zur-zukunft-der-arbeit/).

 Future Work Lab at MIT Great Dome